webix-hub/docs/data/api/refs/treecollection.md

 {{links
 - api/link/treecollection_add.md - adds an item to the store
-- api/link/treecollection_attachevent.md -
+- api/link/treecollection_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
 - api/link/treecollection_bind.md - binds components
-- api/link/treecollection_blockevent.md -
+- api/link/treecollection_blockevent.md - temporarily blocks triggering of ALL events of the calling object
-- api/link/treecollection_callevent.md -
+- api/link/treecollection_callevent.md - calls an inner event
 - api/link/treecollection_clearall.md - removes all items from the component
 - api/link/treecollection_clearvalidation.md - removes all validation marks from the component
 - api/link/treecollection_count.md - returns the count of items in the table
 - api/link/treecollection_define.md - redefines a single configuration property (or a hash of properties)
-- api/link/treecollection_detachevent.md -
+- api/link/treecollection_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/treecollection_exists.md - checks whether an item with the specified id exists
 - api/link/treecollection_filter.md - filters the component
 - api/link/treecollection_getbranchindex.md - gets index of the node in a specific branch